elixir-lang/elixir/lib/elixir/pages/Naming Conventions.md

 Examples: `Keyword.keyword?/1`, `Mix.debug?/0`, `String.contains?/2`

-However, functions that returns booleans and are valid in guards follow another convention, described next.
+However, functions that return booleans and are valid in guards follow another convention, described next.

 ## `is_` prefix (`is_foo`)